react-navigation/react-navigation.github.io/docs/stack-navigator.md

 Options for the router:

-* `initialRouteName` - Sets the default screen of the stack.
+- `initialRouteName` - Sets the default screen of the stack.
 Must match one of the keys in route configs.
-* `initialRouteParams` - The params for the initial route
+- `initialRouteParams` - The params for the initial route
-* `initialRouteKey` - Optional identifier of the initial route
+- `initialRouteKey` - Optional identifier of the initial route
-* `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
+- `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
-* `defaultNavigationOptions` - Default navigation options to use for screens
+- `defaultNavigationOptions` - Default navigation options to use for screens
-* `paths` - A mapping of overrides for the paths set in the route configs
+- `paths` - A mapping of overrides for the paths set in the route configs
-* `disableKeyboardHandling` - If true, the keyboard will NOT automatically dismiss when navigating to a new screen.
-Defaults to false.
-This is ignored in the web platform.

 Visual options:

-* `mode` - Defines the style for rendering and transitions:
+- `mode` - Defines the style for rendering and transitions:
-  * `card` - Use the standard iOS and Android screen transitions.
+  - `card` - Use the standard iOS and Android screen transitions.
 This is the default.
-  * `modal` - Make the screens slide in from the bottom which is a common iOS pattern.
-Only works on iOS, has no effect on Android.
+  - `modal` - Make the screens slide in from the bottom which is a common iOS pattern.
+Only works on iOS, has no effect on the transition on Android.
+This also disables `react-native-screens` for the stack.
-* `headerMode` - Specifies how the header should be rendered:
+- `headerMode` - Specifies how the header should be rendered:
-  * `float` - Render a single header that stays at the top and animates as screens are changed.
+  - `float` - Render a single header that stays at the top and animates as screens are changed.
 This is a common pattern on iOS.
-  * `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
+  - `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.
-  * `none` - No header will be rendered.
+  - `none` - No header will be rendered.
-* `headerBackTitleVisible` - A reasonable default is supplied for whether the back button title should be visible or not, but if you want to override that you can use `true` or `false` in this option.
-* `headerTransitionPreset` - Specifies how the header should transition from one screen to another when `headerMode: float` is enabled.
-  * `fade-in-place` - Header components cross-fade without moving, similar to the Twitter, Instagram, and Facebook app for iOS.
-This is the default value.
-  * `uikit` - An approximation of the default behavior for iOS.
-* `headerLayoutPreset` - Specifies how to lay out the header components.
-  * `left` - Anchor the title to the left, near the back button or other left component.
-This is the default on Android.
-When used on iOS, the header back title is hidden.
-Content from the left component will overflow underneath the title, if you need to adjust this you can use `headerLeftContainerStyle` and `headerTitleContainerStyle`.
-Additionally, this alignment is incompatible with `headerTransitionPreset: 'uikit'`.
-  * `center` - Center the title, this is the default on iOS.
-* `cardStyle` - Use this prop to override or extend the default style for an individual card in stack.
-* `cardShadowEnabled` - Use this prop to have visible shadows during transitions.
-Defaults to `true`
-* `cardOverlayEnabled` - Use this prop to have visible stack card overlays during transitions.
-Defaults to `false`.
-* `transitionConfig` - Function to return an object that is merged with the default screen transitions (take a look at TransitionConfig in [type definitions]( https://github.com/react-navigation/react-navigation/blob/master/flow/react-navigation.js)).
-Provided function will be passed the following arguments:
-  * `transitionProps` - Transition props for the new screen.
-  * `prevTransitionProps` - Transitions props for the old screen.
-  * `isModal` - Boolean specifying if screen is modal.
-* `onTransitionStart` - Function to be invoked when the card transition animation is about to start.
-* `onTransitionEnd` - Function to be invoked once the card transition animation completes.
-* `transparentCard` - *Experimental* - Prop to keep all cards in the stack visible and add a transparent background instead of a white one.
-This is useful to implement things like modal dialogs where the previous scene should still be visible underneath the current one.

 ### `navigationOptions` for screens inside of the navigator